Whitchurch Waterway Trust: History of the arm

-Formation of the Trust
+Formation of the trust

 In the early 1980s, Whitchurch Town Council began to consider options for bringing the canal back into the town, as a way of promoting tourism.
 In 1983, they funded a feasibility study to look at the costs, benefits and potential problems of restoring the infilled arm, which was carried out by Liverpool Polytechnic and the Civil Engineering Department of Aston University.
-After a public meeting was held to gauge support for the proposals, the District Council protected the route for the canal in its Local Plan.
+After a public meeting was held to gauge support for the proposals, the district council protected the route for the canal in its local plan.

 A group of enthusiasts formed the Whitchurch Arm Trust in mid-1986.
 The group had the backing of the town council, and had the reopening of the arm as its primary aim.
-As the goals became clearer, the council suggested the formation of a Charitable Trust, to be called the Whitchurch Waterway Trust, and this was incorporated on 26 July 1988.
-The Trust would initially be responsible for the reopening of 0.75 mi of the branch.
+As the goals became clearer, the council suggested the formation of a charitable trust, to be called the Whitchurch Waterway Trust, and this was incorporated on 26 July 1988.
+The trust would initially be responsible for the reopening of 0.75 mi of the branch.
 Beyond that, much of the route had been redeveloped in the 1950s, and a new route would be required to reach the town centre.

-The Trust managed to secure grants to fund the restoration of the first section of the arm from its junction with the Llangollen Canal to the bridge at Chemistry, and this was completed in October 1993, providing overnight and long stay moorings.
-The Trust is responsible for the management of the arm.
-The Trust is registered charity number 701050.
+The trust managed to secure grants to fund the restoration of the first section of the arm from its junction with the Llangollen Canal to the bridge at Chemistry, and this was completed in October 1993, providing overnight and long stay moorings.
+The trust is responsible for the management of the arm.
+The trust is registered charity number 701050.

-The Trust then turned their attention to raising funds to buy the land needed to restore the canal to the town centre.
+The trust then turned their attention to raising funds to buy the land needed to restore the canal to the town centre.
 In 1997, the hopes of many working within the canal restoration movement were raised by the announcement that the Millennium Commission would be making significant grants to enable projects to be completed.
-The Trust made applications to both the Millennium Commission and to the Rural Challenge Fund, but both were rejected, and so phase 2 of the project was postponed.
+The trust made applications to both the Millennium Commission and to the Rural Challenge Fund, but both were rejected, and so phase two of the project was postponed.

 Potential future developments

 In February 2012, Whitchurch Waterway Trust unveiled plans to extend the canal under Chemistry Bridge and create a new basin with moorings on part of the country park, which would enable canal boats to moor closer to the town of Whitchurch.
-The estimated cost of the extension and new basin was revised in Jan 2014 to £650,000 which includes a generous contingency to allow for possible discovery of contamination of soil in the excavation – although a number of sample bore-holes have not, so far, realised such fears.
+The estimated cost of the extension and new basin was revised in January 2014 to £650,000 which includes a generous contingency to allow for possible discovery of contamination of soil in the excavation – although a number of sample bore-holes did not realise such fears.